 This is J. Michael Flanagan, the defense attorney for Dr. Conrad Murray.
 Murray is on trial for involuntary manslaughter in the death of Michael Jackson.
-Flanagan is a skilled and experienced attorney, but in many cases, I would disagree with his decision of pointing at a witness (in this case Dr. Thao Nguyen, Cardiologist).
-In particular, I would steer him away from pointing with his index finger.
+Flanagan is a skilled and experienced attorney, but in many cases, I would disagree with his gesture of pointing at a witness (in this case Dr. Thao Nguyen, Cardiologist).
+In particular, I would steer him away from pointing with his index finger (forefinger).
 While this body language may certainly make the witness squirm and feel uncomfortable - and this may work to his advantage, he should weigh this against how the jury may feel.
 Pointing is considered a significant insult in nearly every culture and country around the World.
 If any jury member has empathy for the witness being questioned, she/he will feel as if they are being pointed at, chastised, and thus falsely persecuted along with the witness.
 Got empathy?
 Your jury does.

 ______________________________________________________________________________________